DaixuanLi/AutoBlox_Artifact/README.md

 After the learning, the experimental results will be placed in the xdb/ folder.

-To reproduce Table 1, please run the following script[will update soon]:
+To reproduce Table 1, please run the following script:

 ```
-python3 get_recommended_configurations.py xdb_directory
+python3 get_recommended_configurations.py xdb_directory target_workload
 ```

+You can use target_workload = (YCSB, TPCC, AdspayLoad, MapReduce, LiveMapsBackEnd, WebSearch, CloudStorage, and ALL) to generate partial Table for each of the workloads.
+To generate Figure 8, you need to use TPCC or ALL.

 Table 1 should show up in the reproduced_dat folder.
-Note that because of the randomness of the ML model, the performance improvement may have less than 10\% deviation.
+Note that because part of the ML model requries random search, the performance improvement may have less than 10\% deviation.

-To plot the learning procedure as shown in Figure 7 and Figure 8, pleae run:
+To plot the learning procedure as shown in Figure 7 and Figure 8, please run:

 ```
 cd ../reproduced_dat